Bhagavad Geeta: Chapter 2, Verses 56–63

 krodhādbhavati sammohaḥ sammohātsmṛtivibhramaḥ,

-After listening to the above verses, a doubt may arise as to why we need to point the mind to something higher, not the sense-objects.
+After listening to the earlier verses, a doubt may arise.
+Why do we need to point the mind to something higher and not the sense-objects?

 These verses clearly describe the ladder of fall when we point the mind to sense-objects.